trustytrojan/audioviz/README.md

   - develop imgui window for each audioviz implementation
 - 🔄 libaudioviz - turn this project into a set of tools rather than one binary
   - ✅️ separate core code into a library "libaudioviz"
-  - separate the main features (realtime visualizer, video renderer, lua binding) into their own programs/libraries
+  - 🔄 separate the main features (realtime visualizer, video renderer, lua binding) into their own programs/libraries
+  - put everything in one namespace `audioviz` (except for very interrelated classes like `fx` and `media`)